judgedred/cinema-reactive/README.md

 - sql.
 Contains sql scripts for database create and fill the content.
 Also cinema model view.

-- maven\cinema.
+- src.
 Contains cinema src files.

 About the project.